 Keep in mind that homemade bread doesn't have the preservatives included in commercial bread.
 Sourdough bread includes a natural preservative, which is why many home bakers quickly move on to that style.
-Yet, other homemade bread will begin to mold within a couple days if not stored properly.
+Yet, other homemade bread will begin to mold within a couple of days if not stored properly.

 Due to this, keep only the amount of bread you'll eat within a day or two in a bread box or air-tight container.
 Freeze the rest of the loaf by wrapping it in plastic and sealing it inside a plastic freezer bag.
 When you need more bread, it will thaw out within an hour and be as moist as it was the first day.

 The worst things you can do is store bread in the refrigerator or thaw it in the microwave.
 Both of these will dry out the bread and produce a lot of crumbs.